Vegan, Low-Sodium Zucchini Bread Made With Whole-Wheat or Gluten-Free Flour

 4. Add wet ingredients to dry, mixing just till combined.
 Pour into pan.
 Bake for approximately 50 minutes.
 Test with a toothpick for doneness.

 - Tip Toothpick Test: Sink a standard wooden toothpick into the center of the loaf.
 Make sure to sink it a good inch.
 If the toothpick emerges clean, your bread is done.
 Not clean, place the bread back in the oven for another 3-5 minutes, adjusting for the relative "dirtiness" of the toothpick.
 Repeat test and additional bake time, until you get a clean toothpick.

 5. Cool in pan for 10 minutes.
 Remove from pan, and place in a plastic bag, or wrap with plastic wrap to finish cooling.

-6. Slice when bread is room temperature.
-Store in refrigerator for up to a week, or freeze.
+6. Slice when the bread is room temperature.
+Store in the refrigerator for up to a week, or freeze.

 - Tip I like to freeze all the leftover slices in individual rectangular snack size bags.
 To thaw, simply open the bag, and microwave for approximately 30 seconds.
 I toast mine after thawing with excellent results.